jonyfive/scraper/README.md

 =============

 ### General purpose
 A simple, generic implementation of a web harvester, based on libraries for Html parsing, Excel and Word.
 It can extract and parse data, and produce XML documents.
 It must be properly customized before use.
-Use at your own risk.

 ### Structure
 Python3, BeautifulSoup, Openpyxl, Docx.
+Code is PEP8 compliant.